These are the top questions we are currently being asked.

 Command Papers published from May 2005 onwards are available on the Official Documents site from TSO.

-Kent users can also access Command Papers on U.K. Parliamentary Papers (formerly House of Commons Parliamentary Papers) and Public Information Online (click Login through your Home Organisation (under Shibboleth, right column), type "Kent" in the search box and choose University of Kent, then login with your Kent IT account details).
+Kent users can also access Command Papers on U.K. Parliamentary Papers and Public Information Online (click Login through your Home Organisation (under Shibboleth, right column), type "Kent" in the search box and choose University of Kent, then login with your Kent IT account details).
 More information: British Government Publications Collection.

 Where do I find Kent law dissertations?